jedisct1/turbocrypt/README.md

 ### Performance Tips

-- More threads for directories: Use `--threads` based on your CPU core count (default is usually optimal)
+- Adjust threads for directories: Use `--threads` based on your CPU core count and disk features
 - Larger buffers for huge files: Try `--buffer-size 16777216` (16MB) for very large files
-- In-place for speed: `--in-place` is faster but overwrites files - use with caution
 - Exclude patterns: Excluding files is faster than encrypting and deleting them later

 ## Troubleshooting